ajeetraina/android-adb-docker-python/README.md

-# Integrating Docker and ADB
+# Docker, Android and Python on MacBook

 Demonstration of using ADB in Docker